Solutions

 It’s a big reason that Amazon is atop the e-commerce world in 2021.
 Fast, free shipping is the #1 reason that 79.8% of consumers say they shop on Amazon.

-You can choose from two fulfillment methods when you sell on Amazon: FBA and FBM.
+Amazon sellers can choose from two fulfillment methods: FBA and FBM.
 Getting it right is a must, as you don’t want to be offering slower, more expensive shipping than your competitors.

 Read on, and we’ll explain how each method works, and which is better for you – FBA vs FBM.